realzhujunhao/jhchat/README.md

 #### Dilemma

 It is quite inconvenient to manually exchange public keys when users don't trust the server, but for now I am not aware of any alternative solution.
+UPDATE: didn't take security course when I made this, now I know the solution -> issue certificate from CA.
+ALSO, key exchange in plain text is BAD, should have used TLS

 Ideally, users expect the following would happen when they send a message
 <img width="534" alt="expected" src="https://github.com/realzhujunhao/jhchat/assets/63294481/3b72b5d7-6966-476a-89ed-40715cd9a63f">